ruancomelli/ruancomelli.github.io/content/pages/resume.md

 path = "/about/resume"
 +++

 Thank you for your interest in my résumé!
-In the [Full Version](#full-resume) section, you'll find a detailed overview of my professional experience, education, and skills.
-Alternatively, if you're looking for a more concise, single-page version, you can find it in the [Short Version](#short-resume) section.
+In the [Full Résumé](#full-resume) section, you'll find a detailed overview of my professional experience, education, and skills.
+Alternatively, if you're looking for a more concise, single-page version, you can find it in the [Short Résumé](#short-resume) section.

 Or you can pick a PDF version to download: